2019 Riverview Tree Maintenance Plan

 BC Housing continues to be committed to protecting the tree collection at Riverview.
 We continue to work under the advisement from Dr. Julian Dunster, the lead arborist for the Riverview Lands, to ensure the long term health of the trees and in accordance with the Riverview Tree & Plant Protection Specification.

-Members of the public interested in Riverview’s tree collection are encouraged to review the Riverview Lands’ interactive tree survey or download a pdf copy of the Riverview Tree Survey .
-Both the PDF and interactive tree survey include information pertaining to tree height, age, genus, species, critical root zone (CRZ), and diameter, as well as photos of the trees where available.
+Members of the public interested in Riverview’s tree collection are encouraged to review the Riverview Lands’ interactive tree survey, which includes information pertaining to tree height, age, genus, species, critical root zone (CRZ), and diameter, as well as photos of the trees where available.

 A summary of BC Housing’s 2019 Summer Tree Maintenance Plan is provided below;